junxit/us-congress-code/title-07/chapter-6/sec-136a.md

         - **(II)** the term “significant minor uses” means 3 or more minor uses proposed for every nonminor use, a minor use that would, in the judgment of the Administrator, serve as a replacement for any use which has been canceled in the 5 years preceding the receipt of the application, or a minor use that in the opinion of the Administrator would avoid the reissuance of an emergency exemption under section 136p of this title for that minor use.
     - **(D)** *Adequate time for submission of minor use data* If a registrant makes a request for a minor use waiver, regarding data required by the Administrator, pursuant to paragraph (2)(E), and if the Administrator denies in whole or in part such data waiver request, the registrant shall have a full-time period for providing such data.
 For purposes of this subparagraph, the term “full-time period” means the time period originally established by the Administrator for submission of such data, beginning with the date of receipt by the registrant of the Administrator’s notice of denial.
   - **(4)** *Notice of application* The Administrator shall publish in the Federal Register, promptly after receipt of the statement and other data required pursuant to paragraphs (1) and (2), a notice of each application for registration of any pesticide if it contains any new active ingredient or if it would entail a changed use pattern.
 The notice shall provide for a period of 30 days in which any Federal agency or any other interested person may comment.
-  - **(5)** *Approval of registration* The Administrator shall register a pesticide if the Administrator determines that, when considered with any restrictions imposed under subsection (d) of this section—
+  - **(5)** *Approval of registration* The Administrator shall register a pesticide if the Administrator determines that, when considered with any restrictions imposed under subsection (d)—
     - **(A)** its composition is such as to warrant the proposed claims for it;
     - **(B)** its labeling and other material required to be submitted comply with the requirements of this subchapter;
     - **(C)** it will perform its intended function without unreasonable adverse effects on the environment; and